Cleaning up New York’s dirty heating oil

 That’s double the rate of the city as a whole, and four times the national average.

-“When we learned that our building was on EDF’s dirty building list, we decided it made good business sense to convert to natural gas and stop polluting the air we all breathe,” says Jerry Cohen, a co-op board member on the Upper West Side.
+We decided it made good business sense to convert to natural gas and stop polluting the air we all breathe.Jerry Cohen a residential building representative in New York

 Mayor announces official phase out

 In 2011, the program caught the attention of former Mayor Michael Bloomberg's administration, who after working closely with EDF and our allies, announced new rules that formally phase out No. 6 oil by 2015 and No. 4 oil by 2030.

 The impact of that decision on illnesses such as asthma and heart disease could be “second only to our achievements in reducing the city’s smoking rates,” said Thomas Farley, the city’s health commissioner at the time.